-► foan
+▶ foam

 Fire Incompatibility None known.

+Fire Fighting

+- ▶ Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves in the event of a fire. - Prevent, by any means available, spillage from entering drains or water courses. - ► Use fire fighting procedures suitable for surrounding area.

+Fire/Explosion Hazard

-Special protective equipment and precautions for fire-fighters Alert Fire Brigade and tell them location and nature of hazard.
-Wear breathing apparatus plus protective gloves in the event of a fire.
-Fire Fighting Prevent, by any means available, spillage from entering drains or water courses.
-Use fire fighting procedures suitable for surrounding area. ▶ The material is not readily combustible under normal conditions. ► However, it will break down under fire conditions and the organic component may burn.
-Not considered to be a significant fire risk. ▶ Heat may cause expansion or decomposition with violent rupture of containers.
-Fire/Explosion Hazard Decomposes on heating and produces toxic fumes of: carbon dioxide (CO2) nitrogen oxides (NOx) sulfur oxides (SOx) other pyrolysis products typical of burning organic material.
+- ▶ The material is not readily combustible under normal conditions. - ▶ However, it will break down under fire conditions and the organic component may burn. - Not considered to be a significant fire risk. - ▶ Heat may cause expansion or decomposition with violent rupture of containers.

+Decomposes on heating and produces toxic fumes of:

+carbon dioxide (CO2) nitrogen oxides (NOx) other pyrolysis products typical of burning organic material.

 Minor Spills Clean up all spills immediately.
 Avoid breathing vapours and contact with skin and eyes.
 Control personal contact with the substance, by using protective equipment.
 Contain and absorb spill with sand, earth, inert material or vermiculite.
-Major Spills Moderate hazard.
-Clear area of personnel and move upwind.
+Major Spills Minor hazard.
+Clear area of personnel.
 Alert Fire Brigade and tell them location and nature of hazard.
-Wear breathing apparatus plus protective gloves.
+Control personal contact with the substance, by using protective equipment as required.